 White chocolate, coconut & lime truffle cake

 - 1/2 cup sugar

 - 4 eggs

 - 1/2 cup almond meal

 - 2 tablespoons desiccated coconut

 - juice of 1/2 a lime & the zest of a whole lime

 - 3 tablespoons desiccated coconut

-- about 1¾ ounces/50 grams more of white, milk or dark chocolate (roughly grated), or a tablespoon or two of flaked coconut, to decorate.
+- 1 3/4 ounces more of white, milk or dark chocolate (roughly grated), or a tablespoon or two of flaked coconut, to decorate.

 *The consistency of your cooled ganache will vary depending on the chocolate you use.
 I was in a hurry when making my cake, so actually put mine in the freezer to firm up (horror of horrors!)
 It’s best to let the ganache firm up at room temperature according to all the research I did, but my ganache didn’t seem to suffer from its ‘rough treatment’ at all, so don’t worry too much.
 If your ganache ends up being too thick for any reason, just warm it slightly in the microwave and that should sort things out.
 Conversely, if it’s really too thin, whisk it with a hand-held whisk until it firms up a little.
 If it’s any comfort, I was very worried that my ganache was far too thin, but when I spread it over the cake it was just fine.
 It didn’t slide off!